Click

 in Tunisia.

-The Medjerda Valley is the breadbasket of Tunisia an, in ancient times
+The Medjerda Valley is the breadbasket of Tunisia, and in ancient

 it was the same for Carthage.